 executive summary

 Nasdaq Futures, Inc. (NFX or Exchange) is a Designated Contract Market regulated by the U.S. Commodity Futures Trading Commission (CFTC).
-NFX is a wholly owned subsidiary of The Nasdaq, Inc. (Nasdaq: NDAQ), a leading provider of trading, exchange technology, information and public company services across six continents.
+NFX is a wholly owned subsidiary of Nasdaq, Inc. (Nasdaq: NDAQ), a leading provider of trading, exchange technology, information and public company services across six continents.

-NFX is one of Nasdaq’s four U.S. derivative exchanges, which taken together with Nasdaq Nordic, one of the largest derivatives exchanges in Europe, Nasdaq Commodities, and Nasdaq NLX, a London based market for trading interest rate derivatives, represent a global Futures offering spanning a wide array of asset classes.
+NFX is one of Nasdaq’s sevenU.S. derivative exchanges, which taken together with Nasdaq Nordic, one of the largest derivatives exchanges in Europe, and Nasdaq Commodities represent a global derivatives offering spanning a wide array of asset classes.

 NFX is an all-electronic exchange utilizing Nasdaq’s high-performance and proven technology, which provides market participants with advanced functionality for central limit Order Book (“CLOB”) trading as well as real-time Off-Order Book trade reporting on the same Trading System (trading platform).
 The Exchange offers the opportunity to trade a competitive mix of new Futures and Options products on a 23 x 5 hours/days basis.